SublimeText/Ceedling/README.md

 Assert completions are active when the caret is within a function body.

-If the shortcut requires more than one character to disambiguate the completion will show `Ceedling: ambiguous match...` indicating more input is required.
-The `boolean` types will trigger this message.

 #### Basic fail and ignore
 | Shortcut  | Assertion |